banchan86/example-hub-minted-directory/src/content/directory/starter copy 4.md

 ---
 layout: ../../layouts/Card.astro
-title: Example Listing
+title: Example Listing 4
 description: This is an example listing to get you started.
 tags:
-  - robotics
+  - neuroscience
 links:
   -
     name: "test"